git-thor/git-thor/README.md

 👋 Hi, I’m Thomas,

-an Electrical Engineer and Ph.D. candidate researching in the intersection of modern control and learning systems.
+I am researching in the intersection of modern control and learning systems towards a Ph.D. as well as developing random helpful software in between.

 📫 contact@thomasrudolf.science